leplusorg/docker-pgp-verify-jar/README.md

 `ONLINE_KEYS` option.
 But the key ID used to verify each signature will be displayed in the output so you can review them if needed.
 Or you can pass a keyring containing only the acceptable keys.

+In `offline` mode, you are also responsible for putting in the keyring any key-signing key if needed.